kkonevets/tcp_rpc/README.md

 # tcp_rpc
- A simple tcp client/server app using msgpack.
-Client is in C and server is in Python.
+A simple RPC client over TCP using msgpack.
+Client is in C. And server is in Python for testing purpose.

- Client can accept incomplete messages and waits till more data comes, so you can send big structured messages.
-This is possible by a streaming feature of msgpack.
+Client sends a message and blocks till server sends a complete response message.
+Client can handle messages of arbitrary size, it uses a streaming feature of msgpack.

 Install msgpack
 ```bash